 a.
-Acinetobacter baumannii (14) and Enterobacter amnigensus (1) were recovered but did not contain target sequences by the Reference Method or by the Xpert Carba-R Assay.
+Acinetobacter baumannii (14) and Enterobacter amnigensus (1) were recovered but did not contain target sequences by the Reference Method or by the Xpert Carba-R Test.

-Multiple targets were detected by the Xpert Carba-R Assay in nine prospective specimens.
-The details are provided in Table 4, along with the discrepant sequencing result a.
-An organism was not isolated from reference culture, therefore, reference sequencing was not performed.
+Multiple targets were detected by the Xpert Carba-R Test in nine prospective specimens.
+The details are provided in Table 4, along with the discrepant sequencing result.